-Market risk refers to the possibility that an investment will lose value because of a general decline Market risk in financial markets, due to economic, political and/or other factors, which will result in a decline in the target fund's NAV.
-Prices of a particular stock may fluctuate in response to the circumstances affecting individual Stock specific risk companies such as adverse financial performance, news of a possible merger or loss of key personnel of a company.
+All investment carries some form of risks.
+The potential key risks include but are not limited to the following: Market risk Market risk refers to the possibility that an investment will lose value because of a general decline in financial markets, due to economic, political and/or other factors, which will result in a decline in the target fund's NAV.
+Stock specific risk Prices of a particular stock may fluctuate in response to the circumstances affecting individual companies such as adverse financial performance, news of a possible merger or loss of key personnel of a company.
 Any adverse price movements of such stock will adversely affect the target fund's NAV.
-Investments of the target fund in any country may be affected by changes in the economic and political climate, restriction on currency repatriation or other developments in the law or regulations Country risk of the countries in which the target fund invests.
+Country risk Investments of the target fund in any country may be affected by changes in the economic and political climate, restriction on currency repatriation or other developments in the law or regulations of the countries in which the target fund invests.
 For example, the deteriorating economic condition of such countries may adversely affect the value of the investments undertaken by the target fund in those affected countries.
-This in turn may cause the NAV of the target fund or prices of units to As the investments of the target fund may be denominated in currencies other than base currency, any fluctuation in the exchange rate between the base currency and the currencies in which the investments are denominated may have an impact on the value of these investments.
-You should be aware that if the currencies in which the investments are denominated depreciate against the Currency risk base currency, this will have an adverse effect on the NAV of the target fund and vice versa.
+This in turn may cause the NAV of the target fund or prices of units to fall.
+Currency risk As the investments of the target fund may be denominated in currencies other than base currency, any fluctuation in the exchange rate between the base currency and the currencies in which the investments are denominated may have an impact on the value of these investments.
+You should be aware that if the currencies in which the investments are denominated depreciate against the base currency, this will have an adverse effect on the NAV of the target fund and vice versa.
 You should note that any gains or losses arising from the fluctuation in the exchange rate may further increase or decrease the returns of the investment.
-Since the target fund invests into collective investment scheme managed by another manager, the fund manager has absolute discretion over the fund's investment technique and knowledge, Fund manager's risk operational controls and management.
+Fund manager's risk Since the target fund invests into collective investment scheme managed by another manager, the fund manager has absolute discretion over the fund's investment technique and knowledge, operational controls and management.
 In the event of mismanagement of the fund and/or the management company, the NAV of the target fund, which invests into the fund would be affected negatively.
 Although the probability of such occurrence is minute, should the situation arise, Principal (S) will seek for an alternative collective investment scheme that is consistent with the objective of the target fund.